TheCyberMutt/firstencryption/README.md

 "# firstencryption"

 The encryption takes a word from the user input and compares it to a word of equal length from a wordlist.
-The algorithm is designed to have multiple wordlists where each wordlist only has words of equal lengths.
+The algorithm is designed to have multiple wordlists where each wordlist only has words of equal lengths from wordlists.py.

 For example: